 Anger management is a strategic and calculated confrontation aimed at solving a problem.
 The trick to managing anger well is to have a problem-solving goal.
-You want to make sure that your response to your angry feelings is directed at solving the problem.
-Don't take your feelings out on everyone around you; use them in a directed way to solve the problem.
+This means making sure that your response to your angry feelings is directed at solving the problem.
+Don't take your feelings out on everyone around you, use them in a directed way to solve the problem.